 With delightful deftness of touch and great intensity, Alex Capus tells a love story played out during a century of war.
 He tells of two people who pit themselves against the passage of time, in often magical ways; who hold on tightly to their love, flying in the face of all convention; who lead a wayward, often unbelievably comical double life.
 Léon and Louise are an unforgettable couple in the realm of contemporary literature.

-Brazil (Record), Bulgaria (Atlantis-KL), Finland (Atena), France (Actes Sud), Hungary (Gondolat), Israel (Armchair/ Yediot Aharonot), Italy (Garzanti), Korea (Munhakdongne), Latvia (Zvaigzne), Lithuania (Alma Littera), Netherlands (Mouria), Norway (Ganesa), Poland (Swiat Ksiazki), Romania (Vivaldi), Russia (Arsis Books), Serbia (LAGUNA Publishing), Slovenia (Cankarjeva), Spain (Salamandra), Sweden (Norstedts), Turkey (Kirmizi Kedi), UK/USA (Haus Publishing)
+Brazil (Record), Bulgaria (Atlantis-KL), Czech Republic (Beta), Finland (Atena), France (Actes Sud), Hungary (Gondolat), Israel (Armchair/ Yediot Aharonot), Italy (Garzanti), Korea (Munhakdongne), Latvia (Zvaigzne), Lithuania (Alma Littera), Netherlands (Mouria), Norway (Ganesa), Poland (Swiat Ksiazki), Romania (Vivaldi), Russia (Arsis Books), Serbia (LAGUNA Publishing), Slovenia (Cankarjeva), Spain (Salamandra), Sweden (Norstedts), Turkey (Kirmizi Kedi), UK/USA (Haus Publishing)